lockss/lockss-metadata-extractor-python/docs/MdupdatesApi.md

 ### HTTP request headers

- - **Content-Type**: application/json
+ - **Content-Type**: Not defined
  - **Accept**: application/json

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **get_mdupdates**
-> JobPageInfo get_mdupdates(page=page, limit=limit)
+> JobPageInfo get_mdupdates(limit=limit, continuation_token=continuation_token)

 Get a list of currently active jobs

-Get a list of all currently active jobs (no parameters) or a list of the currently active jobs in a page defined by the page index and size
+Get a list of all currently active jobs or a pageful of the list defined by the continuation token and size

 ### Example
 ```python